 The accelerating expansion of the universe poses another puzzle because by itself gravity causes expansion to decelerate.
 We are thus led to ask: What modifies Einstein’s theory of gravity at the largest scales we see today?
 The problem is again one of strong-field gravity in the sense that the spacetime geometry of the universe is far from flat space at the Hubble scale, even exhibiting some properties akin to black hole horizons.
 We must ask whether this geometry is stable and whether the physics driving the current epoch of accelerated expansion might ultimately be related to the way initial conditions are fixed in the very early universe.

 A unifying theme for our work is the physics of geometries far from the flat space of our everyday experience.
 Highly curved spacetime is deeply entwined in the physics of black hole singularities, quantum gravity, the early universe, and the production of gravitational waves from black hole mergers.
-From abstract theory to empirical modeling, the dynamics of curved spacetimes is a touchstone for the physics we aim to explore in the Gravity Initiative.
+From abstract theory to empirical modeling, the dynamics of curved spacetimes are a touchstone for the physics we aim to explore in the PGI.

 Led by participating faculty Simone Giombi, Igor Klebanov, Frans Pretorius, Paul Steinhardt, and Herman Verlinde, our work on gravity recognizes and will build upon the rich context of other advances in physics, astronomy, and mathematics, in the expectation of forging new links among fields.
 For example, collisions and phase structure of black holes in negatively curved spacetimes are useful and widely studied as probes of non-equilibrium phenomena in strongly coupled field theories, with relevance to systems as diverse as nuclear collisions and superconductors.
 Nuclear collisions in turn help elucidate the nuclear equation of state, which controls the structure of neutron stars as well as the phase transition of quarks to protons and neutrons in the early universe.